iconify/types/README.md

 ##### Categories

-Categories are part of meta data, used to allow filtering icons when showing entire icons set.
+Categories are part of the metadata, used to allow filtering icons when showing entire icons set.

-Categories list is simple object, where key is category name, value is list of icons.
+Categories list is a simple object, where the key is category name, value is the list of icons.

 Important: each icon can belong to multiple categories!